sgzmd/blog/content/posts/tag-and-deploy.md

 constantly struggling with is how to know from which Git revision Docker container was built - and how can I go to that revision easily.

-While in "serious" development you'd use a CI server and release process, for my toy service I ended up hacking together a very simple script that gives me just enough to get the job done:
+While in "serious" development you'd use a CI server and some form of release process, for my toy service I ended up hacking together a very simple script that gives me just enough to get the job done: